This post may contain affiliate links. Please see our disclosure policy.

 - 1 teaspoon pure vanilla extract

-- ½ cup melted and cooled coconut oil, or canola oil
+- ½ cup melted and cooled coconut oil

 - ½ cup pure maple syrup, or honey